 - Under New York law, a service dog must be in a harness or leash, but need not be muzzled.

 - Landlords cannot charge a pet deposit, fee or security deposit for disabled individuals who rely on service animals or assistance animals.

 - If landlords have a policy of charging tenants for damage to the tenant’s dwelling unit or the common areas caused by the tenant, then a landlord may require a tenant to cover the costs for repairs due to damage from the service animal or assistance animal.

 - If an insurance carrier would cancel, increase policy costs, or change an insurance policy’s terms because of the presence of a particular breed of dog or type of animal, then the insurance carrier would be violating the FHA.
 An insurance carrier must also make a reasonable accommodation to its policies.

 This article is intended for general informational purposes only and should not be considered legal advice or counsel, nor does it create an attorney-client relationship.

-Kristen Cavatassi is an attorney that concentrates her practice on real estate, financing, estate planning and corporate matters.
-She provides representation on leasing matters to local and regional landlords, including drafting and negotiation of lease agreements.
-Kristen can be reached at firstname.lastname@example.org or (585) 672-5500.
+Kristen Cavatassi is the Managing Partner of Morgenstern DeVoesick PLLC.
+In addition to her role as Managing Partner, Kristen is an attorney that concentrates her practice on real estate, financing, and corporate matters.
+She can be reached at email@example.com or (585) 672-5500.